product guideMar 17, 2026·12 min read

 How does it score email thread sentiment?+

 Each thread is scored individually across 4 dimensions (25% weight each): tone trajectory tracks how the conversation tone changes across messages, urgency signals detect deadline language and escalation markers, competitor references flag mentions of alternative vendors, and ghost risk measures reply frequency decline.
 The TSS is the average of all four scores.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What do the TSS classifications mean?+